llvm/llvm-project/openmp/docs/design/Runtimes.rst

 This environment variable specifies the maximum size in bytes where the memory copies are asynchronous operations in the AMDGPU plugin.
-Up to this transfer size, the memory copies are asychronous operations pushed to the corresponding stream.
+Up to this transfer size, the memory copies are asynchronous operations pushed to the corresponding stream.
 For larger transfers, they are synchronous transfers.
-Memory copies involving already locked/pinned host buffers are always asychronous.
+Memory copies involving already locked/pinned host buffers are always asynchronous.
 The default value is ``1*1024*1024`` bytes (1 MB).

 LIBOMPTARGET_AMDGPU_NUM_INITIAL_HSA_SIGNALS